Recovery

 Holistic Approach

 Additionally, there are holistic approaches which employ going beyond simply stopping the use or habit.
-This includes improving physical and mental health, social support, and works to improve overall quality of life.
-A significant part of recovery is also confronting and repairing the damage to relationships, finances and self-esteem caused by addiction.
+This includes a social support component and reevaluating physical and mental health to improve overall quality of life.
+A significant part of recovery is also confronting and repairing the damage to relationships, finances, and self-esteem caused by addiction.

-Here at St. Anthony’s, we support recovery by providing safe spaces to gather discreetly and have vetted presenters and speakers to guide and lead people in each step of their journey.
+Here at St. Anthony’s, we support recovery by providing safe spaces to gather discreetly along with vetted presenters and speakers to guide and lead people in each step of their journey.

 Serenity Retreats 2026